Wiklyn/qr-code-component-main/README.md

 ## My process

 I started by making the HTML5 part.
 I wrote the code on one div divided on an img, an h2 header and a paragraph.
 I kept the div that came with the project and put it on the lower part of the screen.
 After that I went to the CSS3 part to put the styles requested, and followed the information sent on the `style-guide.md` file.
-In this part I used a Mobile-first workflow, but then I realized there was no diference between the designs given as models, besides the size of the screen.
+In this part I used a Mobile-first workflow, but then I realized there was no difference between the designs given as models, besides the size of the screen.
 So I kept only one style for both of the screens.

 ### Built with